rumeysayilmaz/Odoo_Development/README.md

 >Make sure to change the ```enter-your-password``` indicated above
 >

+>
+>Don't proceed with the following step if you are to run Odoo from Pycharm IDE!
+>
 ### Create a Systemd Unit File
 22. To run Odoo as a service, there is a need to create a service unit file in the ```/etc/systemd/system/``` directory.
 For this, open the text editor: